Kopano-dev/kapi/plugins/pubs/README.md

 the REST endpoints provided by this plugin can be used from a browser cross origin.

+`KOPANO_PUBS_REQUIRED_SCOPES` is an environment variable which defines the required access token scopes to grant access to the API endpoints provided by this plugin.
+By default the scopes are `kopano/pubs`.

 ## HTTP API v1

 The base URL to this API is `/api/pubs/v1`.
 All example URLs are sub paths of